lukaswhite/laravel-email-checker/README.md

 # Laravel E-mail Checker

 A Laravel package for checking e-mail addresses; to see if they've been issued by a provider of free/throwaway/disposable addresses, or are on a domain that's been blacklisted.

-Useful to try to combat spam and fake accounts.
+You may find it useful to try to combat spam and fake accounts; it ought to be straightforward to integrate it into the registration process.

 ## Usage